joshkunz/binfiles/readme.md

 ### Scripts I Wrote
 * ashuffle - A script that will continuously enque songs for [mpd][].
 * dotmake - A script that generates a Makefile to link your dotfiles automatically.
+* htmlencode - Encode a given string into HTML encoded identities.
 * lf - A simple bash script that list files in a directory based on size.
 * linkdf.sh - It's a simple script to symbolically link my dot files from a directory into ~.
 It could use some fixing up.